cdktf/cdktf-provider-aws/docs/opensearchserverlessSecurityPolicy.go.md

 - *Type:* *string

+JSON policy document to use as the content for the new policy.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/aws/5.99.1/docs/resources/opensearchserverless_security_policy#policy OpensearchserverlessSecurityPolicy#policy}.
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/aws/5.100.0/docs/resources/opensearchserverless_security_policy#policy OpensearchserverlessSecurityPolicy#policy}

 ---